A Beginner's Guide to Buying a Sander - Sears

 - Sanding paint off furniture - The lightweight design of standard and random orbital sanders gives you ample power and control to touch up a layer of paint with a handheld device.

-- Corners and tight areas - Inline sanders have long or triangular-shaped pads that can usually squeeze into difficult spots, such as corners and edges.
+- Corners and tight areas - Detail or sheet sanders have square or triangular-shaped pads that can usually squeeze into difficult spots, such as corners and edges.

 - Grooves - If you're finishing cabinets, chair spindles or pleated designs on wooden furniture, these types of sanders are specially shaped to work on those tough spots.